 - Complimentary 4th night at any hotel of your choice after a minimum 4–consecutive night booking via the Citi Prestige® Concierge (based on your average night stay, exclusive of taxes and fees – restricted to twice per year).

 - Complimentary Priority Pass™ Select membership

-- 3X points on Air Travel and Hotels, 2X points on Dining at Restaurants and Entertainment, and 1 ThankYou® Point per $1 spent on other purchases
+- 5X points on Airfare and Restaurants, 3x on Hotels and Cruise Lines, 2X points on Entertainment (through 8/31/19), and 1 ThankYou® Point per $1 spent on other purchases

 - 0% foreign transaction fee

 What Will the Prestige Card Credit as a Travel Purchase?